szermatt/mistty/README.md

 MisTTY has some similarities with `coterm`; it offers the same switch between full-screen and line mode.

-`Coterm`, `ansi-term` and `eat` all have a line mode, just like comint.
+`Coterm`, `ansi-term` and `eat` all have a line mode, just like `comint`.
 While in line mode, rendering is done by Emacs and editing commands are Emacs commands.
 In constrast, with MisTTY, all rendering is done by the shell through the terminal.
 This is why native shell completion and autosuggestion is available with MisTTY and not with these other line modes and why you can freely mix shell commands with Emacs commands while editing the command line.

+`ansi-term` and `eat` also have a char mode, where rendering and command execution is handled by the shell, and editing with Emacs isn't available.
+The difference with MisTTY is then that MisTTY makes Emacs editing commands available when possible.

 ## INSTALLATION